Sights in Hossa National Park

 There is also a mill that was used for grinding grain.
 It is still in working order.
 The former log floaters' cabin currently serves as a rental hut.

-Read more about the Lounatkoski.
+Read more about Lounatkoski (Luontoon.fi, in Finnish).

 When the national park was established, the Moilasenvaara area, including spruce forests and mires, was annexed to the national park's territory, considerably contributing to the diversity of the natural features and the landscape.